Equality and Diversity

 The Conservatoire aims to meet, and where possible exceed, its legal obligations regarding equality and diversity.
-To fulfil this aim the Conservatoire employs an Equality and Diversity Manager, Lois Keith, and has established an Equality and Diversity Group comprising Conservatoire staff and representatives from all eight schools.
+To fulfill this aim the Conservatoire has established an Equality and Diversity Group comprising Conservatoire staff and representatives from all eight schools.
 This group led the development of the Conservatoire’s Disability Equality Scheme in 2006 and the Gender Equality Scheme in 2007.

 We currently have a single equality plan for 2012 - 2015, which takes into account the requirements of the Equality Act.
 The Conservatoire is committed to placing a similar emphasis on other areas of equality and diversity to ensure that students from ethnic minorities and other under-represented groups have the opportunity to train at the schools and are given support.